-- (a) An issue is proposed for a fast-track assessment to the secretariat; - (b) If the Multidisciplinary Expert Panel and Bureau agree that the Plenary may deem this to be an important issue, the Panel, in conjunction with the Bureau, identifies a small team of experts to assist the Panel in scoping the proposed issue, including feasibility and cost; - (c) The Plenary reviews the scoping and decides whether to approve or reject the undertaking of the assessment; - (d) If the Plenary approves the issue for a fast-track assessment, the Multidisciplinary Expert Panel issues a call through the secretariat to Governments and other stakeholders for nominations of experts to conduct the assessment based on the scope developed during the Multidisciplinary Expert Panel scoping exercise (4 weeks); - (e) The Multidisciplinary Expert Panel selects the chairs, coordinating lead authors, lead authors and review editors using the usual selection criteria [add reference to the criteria] (2 weeks); - (f) The report co-chairs, coordinating lead authors and lead authors prepare first drafts of the report and the summary for policymakers (20 weeks);

-- (g) The first drafts of the report and the summary for policymakers are reviewed by Governments, experts and other stakeholders (8 weeks); - (h) The report co-chairs, coordinating lead authors and lead authors revise the first drafts of the report and the summary for policymakers with the guidance of the review editors and the Multidisciplinary Expert Panel (8 weeks); - (i) The summary for policymakers is translated into the six official languages of the United Nations (4 weeks): - (j) The final drafts of the report and the summary for policymakers are sent to Governments and other stakeholders for final review (6 weeks): - (k) Plenary reviews and may accept the report and approve the summary for policymakers.
+- (a) Consistent with decision IPBES/1/3 the requests, inputs and suggestions for assessments, including those specifically requested for fast-track treatment, received by the secretariat will be considered and prioritized by the Multidisciplinary Expert Panel and the Bureau in accordance with paragraphs 7 and 9 of decision IPBES/1/3; this process may include an initial scoping, including feasibility and estimated cost; - (b) The Multidisciplinary Expert Panel and the Bureau will prepare a report containing a prioritized list of assessments to be developed using a fast-track approach, with an analysis of the scientific and policy relevance of the requests as referred to in paragraph 7 of decision IPBES/1/3, including the implications of the requests for the Platform's work programme and resource requirements; - (c) If the Multidisciplinary Expert Panel and Bureau agree that the Plenary may deem this to be an important issue for fast-track assessment, the Panel, in conjunction with the Bureau, identifies a small team of experts to assist the Panel in scoping the proposed issue, including feasibility and cost; - (d) The Plenary reviews the scoping and decides whether to approve or reject the undertaking of the fast-track assessment.
+The Plenary based on the advice by the Panel may also decide that a fast-track approach involving a [single] robust review procedure is appropriate for the topic given the level of complexity of the issue concerned.
+If the Plenary does not approve the fast tracking of the assessment it can be considered under the standard approach; - (e) If the Plenary approves the issue for a fast-track assessment, the Multidisciplinary Expert Panel will request nominations from Governments and invite relevant stakeholders^[2] to present names of experts to contribute to the preparation of the report based on the scope developed during the Multidisciplinary Expert Panel scoping exercise; - (f) The Multidisciplinary Expert Panel will select the report co-chairs, coordinating lead authors, lead authors and review editors using the selection criteria (section 3.6.2) from the lists of nominations, of which experts selected from those presented by relevant stakeholders should not exceed twenty per cent; - (g) The report co-chairs, coordinating lead authors and lead authors prepare first drafts of the report and the summary for policymakers; - (h) The first drafts of the report and the summary for policymakers are reviewed by Governments and experts in an open and transparent process; - (i) The report co-chairs, coordinating lead authors and lead authors revise the first drafts of the report and the summary for policymakers with the guidance of the review editors and the Multidisciplinary Expert Panel; - (j) The summary for policymakers is translated into the six official languages of the United Nations and prior to distribution is checked for accuracy by the experts involved in the assessments; - (k) The final drafts of the report and the summary for policymakers are sent to Governments for final review and made available on the Platform website; - (1) Plenary reviews [and may accept the report and approve] the summary for policymakers.

-The total elapsed time from the Plenary deciding to undertake the assessment to the acceptance and approval of the report will be around 52 weeks (1 year).

-3.3 Approach for regional, subregional, eco-regional or global assessments
+3.3 Approach for regional, subregional or global assessments